mhsabbagh/zayzafoun/README.md

 A personal blog script written in Python & Flask.
 Focuses on simplicity and getting the job done.
 Still in the early testing stages.
 Your contributions are more than welcome.

+Please note that this script focuses on being minimal.
+If you are about to submit a big pull request, open an issue first.

 ## Features:

 * Very simple & clean.